 "I won't give up.
-I'll continue search for peace until the last moment of my mandate," he said.
+I'll continue to search for peace until the last moment of my mandate," he said.

 FARC leader Rodrigo Londono said the group maintained its desire for peace despite the outcome of the referendum.

-"The FARC reiterates its disposition to use only words as a weapon to build toward the future," Londono, known by his nom de guerre, Timochenko, said.
+"The FARC reiterates its disposition to use only words as a weapon to build towards the future," Londono, known by his nom de guerre, Timochenko, said.
 "To the Colombian people who dream of peace, count on us, peace will triumph."

 At the headquarters of the "yes" campaign, people were angry and in shock as results came in.
 Some were in tears while others chanted "we want peace".

-|A 'yes' supporter cries after hearing the referendum results [John Vizcaino/Reuters]
+|A 'yes' supporter cries after hearing the referendum results [John Vizcaino/Reuters]|

 The peace accord, that took four years to negotiate, was applauded around the world.